strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

   - adjustment made to item price in owner order creator for an item. brought more into centerline with other items at smaller screen sizes.

+  - adjustments made to item selector for smaller screen sizes.

+  - altered border at bottom of items in owner order creator

 ---

 -- 29 Oct 2025 --